scottnmarkley/scottnmarkley.github.io/Projects/suburbs.md

 For more information on this project, please see these published works:

 - Markley, S. & M. Sharma.
 2016.
-[Gentrification in the Revanchist Suburb: The Politics of Removal in Roswell, Georgia.](https://www.jstor.org/stable/26233815) *Southeastern Geographer*, 56(1): 384-408
+Gentrification in the Revanchist Suburb: The Politics of Removal in Roswell, Georgia. *Southeastern Geographer*, 56(1): 384-408.
+[DOI](https://www.jstor.org/stable/26233772)
-- On
+-